 Financial Assumptions

 This section describes anticipated revenues over the next 21 years.
 The cost estimates for implementing the projects identified in the RTP/SCS reflect “year of expenditure dollars” and consider inflation rates.
+Note that funding sources have varying years of expenditure and therefore inflation is calculated differently, depending on the expected expenditure year.

 This section also discusses the potential for other revenue sources.
 To determine the level of available funding for each project mode and type, several assumptions were made.
 Assumptions regarding available funds are moderate and clearly identified.
 There are three primary funding sources for implementing the projects and programs: federal, State, and local funds.

 BCAG used current and past RTIP and FTIP documents funding levels as a reference and to be consistent with the five-year STIP (Fund Estimate adopted by the CTC for the 2024 cycle).
 Thus, it was assumed that State, federal, and local funding programs and levels would remain constant at current funding levels over the 21-year horizon.